dpt/ChaseHQ/README.md

 ## HOW TO DISCOVER HOW THE GAME WORKS?

-Option (1) run the game in https://colourclash.co.uk/spectrum-analyser/ and look for clues.
+- Option (1) is to run the game in the interactive disassembler https://colourclash.co.uk/spectrum-analyser/ and look for clues.
-Option (2) stare at the code _really hard_ until it makes sense.
+- Option (2) is to stare at the code _really hard_ until it makes sense.

+You may have to do both.

 ## RELATED